WHY THE NORTH WON THE CIVIL WAR edited by David Donald

 Originally Published in 1960 by Louisiana State University Press.

 Five Civil War historians were asked to present papers at the Annual Civil War Conference at Gettysburg College.
-While these were all experts on the Civil War, each had a slightly different topic to create a more well-rounded discussion.
+While these were all experts on the Civil War, each had a slightly different topic to create a more well-rounded discussion in Why the North Won the Civil War.

 The first essay, God and the Strongest Batallions by Richard N. Current, looks at economic factors that gave the North a decided advantage and how the North exploited them.
 It also looks at things the Confederacy failed to do to maximize their strengths.